bacalhau-project/bacalhau/ops/README.md

 To inspect the aggregated logs in Grafana Cloud access [this dashboard](https://protocollabs.grafana.net/goto/lKmGkWT4z?orgId=1) (requires credentials!).

 Alternatively, you need to ssh into the hosts in the [bacalhau-production](https://console.cloud.google.com/welcome?project=bacalhau-production) project.
-Inspect the logs with `journalctl -u bacalhau-daemon -f`.
+Inspect the logs with `journalctl -u bacalhau -f`.